Sam-Osian/PFD-toolkit/docs/llm_setup.md

 ---
-title: "Creating an LLM Client"
+title: "Setting up an LLM"
 description: |
-  Set up the LLM client and obtain an API key for advanced features.
+  Create an LLM client and obtain an API key for advanced features.
 ---

-# Creating an LLM Client
+# Setting up an LLM

 PFD Toolkit uses a Large Language Model (LLM) client for advanced features.
 This page explains how to set up your LLM, including how to get an API key.